VDBBR/FontKit/README.md

 ## Getting Started

-FontKit has a `CustomFont` struct that can be used to define how to load a custom font resource.
+FontKit has a ``CustomFont`` struct that can be used to define and load custom font resources from any bundle.

-For instance, this is how FontKit defines it's four OpenDyslexic fonts that are embedded in the package's own `.module` bundle:
+For instance, this is how FontKit defines the four OpenDyslexic fonts that are embedded in the `.module` bundle:

 ```swift
 public extension CustomFont {